 There is always a debate on whether to buy an Inkjet or a LaserJet printer.
 Many home users, as well as office staff, get confused when it comes to making a decision between these two printing technologies.
 Both printers have their own pros and cons and fit best according to the type of printing jobs you carry out.
 There are many other factors like the volume of print-outs, speed, cost, and quality of printing that govern the final buying decision.
-Printer manufacturers, now-a-days offer a plenty of premium features in addition to the basic features available in the latest printers.
+Printer manufacturers, nowadays offer plenty of premium features in addition to the basic features available in the latest printers.

 InkJet Printers Vs LaserJet Printers-Key Differences

-The printing on paper is done with liquid ink that is sprayed on the paper by tiny nozzles on the ink cartridge.
-The cartridge moves from left to right and as it resets back to left position, the paper moves forward.
+The printing on paper is done with liquid ink that is sprayed on the paper by tiny nozzles on the HP ink cartridge.
+The cartridge moves from left to right and as it resets back to the left position, the paper moves forward.
 The ink cartridge fires a number of dots per inch on a paper.
 This dots per inch (DPI) is also called the resolution of the printer.

-The Laser Jet printer, on the other hand, uses powder as a medium of printing the text or images on the paper.
-It has a drum unit in the toner cartridge that prints a patterns on the paper on charging and is discharged immediately so that paper does not stick to the drum.
-Instead of horizontal printing like that of an inkjet printer, the printing is done in the vertical direction in case of laser printer.
+The LaserJet printer, on the other hand, uses powder as a medium for printing text or images on paper.
+It has a drum unit in the toner cartridge that prints a pattern on the paper on charging and is discharged immediately so that the paper does not stick to the drum.
+Instead of horizontal printing like that of an inkjet printer, the printing is done in the vertical direction in the case of a laser printer.

 Most of the people who buy printers know just about the initial price of the printer.
-Yes, the inkjet printers are available at a cheap price compared to laser printers.
+Yes, inkjet printers are available at a cheap price compared to laser printers.
 So the point is that the initial cost of an inkjet printer is reasonably low.
 But what about the running cost?
-A single toner cartridge of a laser printer (monochrome) with a cost around $40 can print about 2000 pages whereas a set of ink cartridges of inkjet printer can print only a few hundred copies.
+A single toner cartridge of a laser printer (monochrome) with a cost of around $40 can print about 2000 pages whereas a set of ink cartridges of an inkjet printer can print only a few hundred copies.

 Other Differences between inkjet and Laserjet printers

-|Warm-up time||Nil||Yes (15 to 30 seconds)
+|Yes (15 to 30 seconds)

 |supports a variety of paper including glossy paper, chart paper, fabric based etc

-The laser and inkjet printers have their own positive and negative points.
+Laser and inkjet printers have their own positive and negative points.
 If you have a tight budget, you can buy an inkjet printer but otherwise, you can always go for a laser printer since it is fast and cost-effective in the long run.